Rhyd-Lewis/GCol/docs/performance/Performance.rst

 The following code demonstrates how the ``verbose`` parameter can be used to produce run-time output for the various optimization algorithms.
-This allows us to assess algorithm performance.
+This allows us to monitor algorithm performance during execution.

 .. code:: ipython3